obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/c_revise_textual_def.md

 ---
 name: Revise textual definition
-about: Change the textual definition of an HPO term
+about: Change the textual definition of a CL term
-assignees: pnrobinson, drseb, nicolevasilevsky, LCCarmody
+assignees: nicolevasilevsky
 labels: 'textual definition'
 ---

-**HPO term**
+**CL term**

 **Suggested revision of textual definition**